 Local Residents' Deal

-Local residents rate: Adults: $18 or free when accompanying a non-resident adult guest paying full price.
-Children 11-16, $8 year round, children under 6: free.
+Local residents rate: Adults: $20 or free when accompanying a non-resident adult guest paying full price.

 Military members and up to five family members can get in absolutely free May 30 to the first week in September, thanks to the National Endowment for the Arts Blue Star Initiative.
 This program offers military members and their families free admission 900 history, art, and science museums around the world.

-Besides Monticello, participating museums in Virginia include Colonial Williamsburg, Thomas Jefferson's Poplar Forest, Richmond's Museum of the Confederacy, and Charlottesville's Virginia Discovery Museum.
+Besides Monticello VA, participating museums in Virginia include Colonial Williamsburg, Thomas Jefferson's Poplar Forest, Richmond's Museum of the Confederacy, and Charlottesville's Virginia Discovery Museum.

 Tailored for children ages 6-11, these tours include hands-on opportunities and stories of more interest to kids.
-They are a bit shorter than regular tours (only 35 minutes in length) and are actually $1 cheaper per adult during the winter months ($24).
+They are a bit shorter than regular tours (only 40 minutes in length).
 I would whole-heartedly recommend that you stick with this one for little ones under 7.

 On our Monticello VA tour, the docent started by letting kids touch and hold items from a basket of things related to Jefferson, like a fake bear fur (to represent the types of things famous explorers Lewis and Clark brought back to Jefferson when they returned from their explorations out west (Jefferson was the one who sent them on their expedition).